 The membership process typically begins in the fall when applications for the following school year become available.
-For more information, please see the Membership page.
+For more information, please see the Enrollment page.

-Can I stop by and visit the school before applying for membership?
+Can I stop by and visit the school before applying?

 We offer classroom tours and observations only by appointment when there are openings in the school or places available on the waiting list.
 Families interested in membership are encouraged to begin exploring our school by attending one of the open house events.
 Please see the Enrollment page for more information.

-Does my son/daughter need to be potty trained to attend?
+Does my child need to be potty trained to attend?

 Children do not need to be potty trained to attend.
 Diaper changes or toileting assistance are handled only by the teachers.